zaheersyedkdr/Weather-Forecast-Application/README.txt

 This repository is a responsive web page displaying weather conditions as well as hourly and daily forecasts.
 It has dynamic icons that change according to weather conditions.
 All units of weather parameters are SI units.
+Tempearture can be toggled between celsius and fahrenheit.

 This application uses HTML geolocation to obtain position coordinates.